Plan Change 8 (PC8)

 Exemption granted: 8 April 2026

-Public notification: Decision to notify (or not), in part or in full, has not yet been made.
+Public notification: A decision on whether to publicly notify all, part, or none of the proposed plan changes has not yet been made.

 Submissions: Not started